 This one’s a little dark, but it’s one of our favourites.
 You know how you get a coin every time you hit, smash, burn or generally destroy an object or enemy?
 What you’re actually getting is that thing’s soul.

 A user on reddit notes, “The instruction manual for [Super Mario Bros.
 1] states that the inhabitants of [Mushroom Kingdom] were turned into bricks (yes, the exact same ones that [Mario] smashed on his journey).
 If the bricks are [Mushroom Kingdom] residents, then how are there coins inside them?
 What if Mario was actually harvesting the souls of innocent toads?”

 Like Eminem’s Stan, Wario isn’t inherently a bad guy; he’s just a superfan who’s not sure how to process his feelings of admiration for Mario!
 Check it out:

 – Mario is often established as being incredibly famous.
 When he meets characters, they always say how glad they are to meet a celebrity like him.

 – You know those over-the-top dressed superfans as hockey games?
 Wario’s outfit is the superfan equivalent of Mario’s: overalls, white gloves, mustache and a cap with an upside down “M”

 – Wario has starred in his own Mario-like games.
 He’s practically copying him.

 – In Super Mario Land 2, Wario lives in a castle with a statue of Mario in front.
 Of course, it’s revealed that this place used to be Mario’s own castle, but still, Wario could have had the statue demolished, right?

-Well, those are my favourite fan theories about Mario.
+Well, those are our favourite fan theories about Mario.
 Hopefully they got you thinking.
-They certainly got me questioning my entire childhood!
+They certainly got us questioning our entire childhood!